 How to find a new home in Brussels

-Relatively few Belgians (around 30 percent) rent their home and the market in Brussels is skewed by the large number of expats on short-term postings with one organisation or another.
-This means that landlords are often used to expat renters, but may also be tired of the quick turnover.
+Relatively few Belgians (around 30%) rent their home – but the figure is nearer 60% in Brussels, as the city’s market is skewed by the large number of expats on short-term postings.
+This means that landlords are often accustomed to expat renters, but may also be tired of the quick turnover.
 Contact your company to ask about relocation services or look online.
-Estate agents often focus on narrow geographical areas, so wandering the streets of pleasant neighbourhoods and looking in agency windows can be effective too.
+Real estate agents often focus on narrow geographical areas, so wandering the streets of pleasant neighbourhoods and looking in agency windows can be effective too.

 Using an estate agent